Mortimer333/Tab_JF/README.md

 Simple editor which doesn't use `contenteditable`.
 Works with every font, all normal actions are supported (version control, special actions (ctrl + c, ctrl + v, ctrl + a etc.)).

-In time editor is gonna be upgraded but the idea is to have normal editor which doesn't depend on any deprecated API.
+In time editor will be be upgraded but the idea is to have normal editor which doesn't depend on any deprecated API.
 Noting fancy but could be forked &#128540; to be fancier.

 # How to use